jross365/LMStudio-Client/Docs/Journal.md

 What I think might have been happening is the LLM was being "slow" due to GPU overclock settings being applied (seen this before).
 Get-Content -Wait was reading the file in between lagtimes in each line-stream, causing the code to return fragmented lines.

-Will resume working on Start-LMGreeting tomorrow
+Will resume working on Start-LMGreeting tomorrow.